michal-krzyzowski/bak/README.md

 # bak
-simple backup function for files and directories (Linux)
+Simple backup function for files and directories (Linux)

 How to:
 - save in ~/.bashrc and source the file,